 Continuing further, place your page in a landscape fashion.
 Then, begin to measure and mark a dot every .5" (half inch) from the top border to the bottom on the left side of the page.
 Then, do the same on the right side of the page.
 With dots on both sides of the page every half inch, you can now connect those by drawing a straight line across the page.
 By the end, it'll look like the above photo.

 How does this guide page work?
 Well, the very first line is called the "cap height", and the second line below would be where the crossbars of letters like "H", "E", and "F" sit.
 And lastly, the third line below is the baseline.
-Altogether that would be 1.5" since the distance between each line is .5".
+Altogether that would be 1.5", since the distance between each line is .5".
+Your hand lettering practice sheet is ready.

 2. Set Up the Workspace

 Tape your guide paper horizontal to the table.
-Place the tape vertical right next to the corners, not across the corner, because that will rip your paper easier when the tape is removed.
+Place the tape vertically right next to the corners, not across the corner, because that would rip your paper more easily when the tape is removed.

 Next, tape your blank paper on top of your guide page.
 They should be stacked perfectly since they’re both the same size.
 Now, repeat Step 2 in terms of taping the corners.